haskellfoundation/tech-proposals/proposals/052-cryptography-leg-1.md

 - [Haskell Foundation](https://haskell.foundation/)

-As the intended source of funding, the Haskell Foundation would be invested in seeing that its funding is spent effectively.
+As the intended owner and source of funding for this project, the Haskell Foundation would be invested in seeing that its funding is spent effectively.

 - [Haskell Cryptography Group ](https://github.com/haskell-cryptography)

-As the intended owner of the project, this project will be new maintenance burden on the Haskell Cryptography Group.
+As the intended maintainer of the project, this project will be new burden on the Haskell Cryptography Group.

 - Users of existing cryptography libraries such as `crypton`, `cryptonite`, `libsodium / saltine`.